toperkov/SRP-2017-18/README.md

 In CBC (Cipher Block Chaining) mode, each block of plaintext is XORed with the previous ciphertext block before being encrypted.
 This way, each ciphertext block depends on all plaintext blocks processed up to that point.
 To make each message unique, a random initialization vector must be used in for first block.

-The file was encrypted using the following code.
+The [Lab1/Studenti](Lab1/Studenti) folder every student is given an file (secret.enc) encrypted using the following code.
 Can you decrypt it?

 ```python
 from cryptography.hazmat.primitives.ciphers import (